IBM/deploy-app-using-tekton-on-kubernetes/README.md

 *Deploy-to-cluster*

-Deploy an application on Kubernetes Service means deploy application in pod using the built container image and make it available as a service to access from anywhere.
+Now let us deploy application in a pod using the built container image, and make it available as a service to access from anywhere.
 This task uses the deployment configuration located as `~/src/deploy.yaml`.
 This task includes two steps:

 * `update-yaml` step updates the container image url in place of `IMAGE` in deploy.yaml.